emidec/emidec.github.io/_pages/hiring.md

 ### 5. What is the Information Security (UCL ISec) group?
 Is it like a department?
 You are the Head of Group, will you be, like, my boss?

-No, UCL's CS Department is huge (more than 100 academic staff according to [this list](https://www.ucl.ac.uk/computer-science/people/computer-science-academic-staff), which I don't even think is up to date).
+UCL's CS Department is huge (more than 100 academic staff according to [this list](https://www.ucl.ac.uk/computer-science/people/computer-science-academic-staff), which I don't even think is up to date).
 So, we are organized in about a dozen [research groups](https://www.ucl.ac.uk/computer-science/research/research-groups), which broadly reflect research interests.
 This helps (or at least is supposed to) scale up logistics.

 As Head of Group, I am nobody's boss (although I usually am their "line manager", so I need to sign stuff once in a while) but I _represent_ the group in several meetings (including promotion and hiring committees), and help coordinate things like teaching, space, strategic planning, and a million other "fun" things.
 You can think of me as an interface to the rest of the department and to "management" (Head of Department, Dean of the Faculty, etc.)

 ### 6. Are faculty positions tenure-track?

 No. UCL doesn't have a tenure track.
 We have three "levels": Lecturer, Associate Professor, and (Full) Professor.
 All have the same "job description."
-You can think of Lecturer as the equivalent to Assistant Professor, although with no tenure review.
+You can think of Lecturer as the equivalent of Assistant Professor, although with no tenure review.

 Most posts, at all levels, have a three-year "probation" period, which means faculty could be dismissed if they repeatedly fail to meet basic objectives with respect to, e.g., research and/or teaching expectations.
 Probation is not even remotely comparable to a tenure review process.
 E.g., there is no package to submit, or letters.
 Put simply, if we hire you, you should not be worried about it :)